 He is frustrated by the current state of IoT security, not because it’s non-existent or poor, but because it’s horribly inefficient.
-His product has gone through penetration tests by more than five different firms (penetration testing is where a company tries to hack your product) and multiple different standards certifications.
+His product has gone through penetration tests by more than five different firms (penetration testing is where a company tries to hack your product, there are plenty of penetration testing companies uk to choose from) and multiple different standards certifications.

 Each client wants different things before it decides the Electric Imp platform is secure.

 “Basically, we have to pass their arbitrary hurdles before passing some other arbitrary hurdles,” Fiennes says.
 For Electric Imp, that’s the price it has to pay to be what is effectively a security platform, but for other companies it’s expensive.
 One client may want to see UL certification while another may have its own testing protocols.

 The lack of clarity around what makes a connected device secure has big impacts beyond adding a lot of extra tests for some nebulous certification.
 It also means that engineers building connected products don’t have a playbook to work from.